exercism/javascript/concepts/arithmetic-operators/about.md

  ```

 ## Order of Operations
 When using multiple operators in a line, javascript follows an order of precendence as shown in [this table](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#table).
-To simplify it to our context, javascript uses the PEDMAS(Parentheses, Expoents, Division/Multiplication, Addition/Subtraction) rule we've leant in elementary math classes.
+To simplify it to our context, javascript uses the PEDMAS(Parentheses, Exponents, Division/Multiplication, Addition/Subtraction) rule we've leant in elementary math classes.
 ```javascript
 let result = 3 ** 3 + 9 * 4/(3-1)
 // => 3 ** 3 + 9 * 4/2